SF-WDI-LABS/react-hooks/README.md

 A lot.
 Components get rendered ALL THE TIME, and if we fetch that data every time it is rendered, we will be making a LOT of network requests... more than one per second.
 This is a great recipe for hitting your API request limits or having to pay Heroku for all of the traffic you're causing.

-As an example, put `console.log("hello!")` in the `render` function for your Todo component, then open your console and despair.
+As an example, put `console.log("hello!")` in the `render` function for a simple component, then open your console and despair.
 It logs `hello!` incredibly often.
 Fetching data here would be just as painful, so we have to be mindful about how we do it.

 ## How do we use them?

 To fetch data only once, when the component is created initially, we can use the `onComponentMount` React hook.
 This is a hook that will be called, once, before the component is added to the page for the first time.

+There are 10 available hooks in the life of a React component.
+You can see a complete list [in the React documentation](https://facebook.github.io/react/docs/react-component.html#the-component-lifecycle).
+The most common ones that you will use, and that you'll want to understand, are:

+* `componentWillMount`, which is called when a component is created for the first time and is about to be inserted into the page for the first time ever.

+* `componentWillUnmount`, which is called when a component is about to be removed from the page forever.

+* `render` is also a lifecycle hook!
+It's the hook that lets us set what should be shown on the page when a component is being displayed, and is called every time the component is being re-rendered.